MidnattLantern/social_frames/readme.md

 - click "New app"
 - Give the app a name, and pick Europe
 - Inside the "Settings tab", is where the "config vars" is setup.
+- The file "Procfile" and its content is neccessary before deployment.
+- Inside the Deploy tab, click "Github" as deployment method.
+- In the field, social_frames was entered and selected.
+- Click "deploy branch".
 Social frames was setup on ElephantSQL in following steps:
 - Click "Create new instance".
 - Give it a name, as of 27 nov 2023, Social Frames has the "Tiny turtle" plan.